 So what exactly do big tech companies know about you?
-There are easy ways to find out, and one of them recently went viral, thanks to TikTok user @yorgoandlea, who demonstrated in a video (viewed 2.3 million times to date) how Google users everywhere could find out what the company knows about them with a simple search.
+There are easy ways to find out.
+One of them went viral on TikTok, thanks to @tiktoktrishkabob, who demonstrated in a video (liked 3.2 million times to date) how Google users everywhere could find out what the company knows about them with a simple search.

 All users have to search is “ads settings Google” or follow this link.
 To view the most accurate information about themselves, users should log in to their main Google account.

-How to see what tech companies know about you
+How to see what Big Tech companies know about you

 In general, Big Tech companies can quickly obtain information on your approximate location, age, and gender.
 However, depending on each company’s business nature, they might acquire other types of data.

 To get a copy of Apple’s data on you, log in to your Apple ID account, then select Data & Privacy -> Manage Your Data and Privacy -> Get Started on the “Get a copy of your data” section.

 Apple will then take a few days to compile all your data and send it to you via email.

 - Data stored in iCloud, such as contacts, photos, and email

 - App usage information

 - Items purchased and browsing history from App Store, iTunes, and Apple Books